-On average, the arrest rate for burglaries is only 13 percent, and while the average loss of physical goods in home break-ins is usually around $2,000, it’s difficult to place a dollar figure on the newfound feelings of fear and lack of safety following a home burglary.
+On average, the arrest rate for burglaries is small, and while the average loss of physical goods in home break-ins is usually significant, it’s difficult to place a dollar figure on the newfound feelings of fear and lack of safety following a home burglary.

 Home security systems are now more affordable, user-friendly and reliable than ever.
 Here are three of our top picks to help keep you and your loved ones safe.

 With HD1080 filming and live streaming capabilities, a wide 90-degree viewing angle, 32 feet of night vision range and up to four hours of free Cloud storage, the Amcrest ProHD 1080P WiFi Camera enables you to keep a watchful eye on your home from anywhere.

 Pros: With an extra-wide viewing angle of 90 degrees and the ability to control pan and tilting and zooming from the app on your phone, the Amcrest enables you to view every corner of a room.
 The Amcrest sends alerts to your phone when motion is detected and begins recording, uploading the footage the Alexa Cloud, or onto your Windows PC or Mac.
 The 2.4ghz wireless camera is WiFi enabled and has two-way audio and voice so you can listen and respond.
 Multiple Amcrest cameras can be purchased and set up on the same app.